KXLVXN7/KXLVXN7/README.md

 ---
 Nice to meet you!
 I am an active student of Computer Science specializing in Game Application and Technology 🎮

-*All the GIFs are linked to their respective itch.io & github page*

 #
 <table width="100%">